 Mörk Borg, which translates from Dark Castle in Swedish, is a dark fantasy, incredibly metal, Tabletop RPG.
 The rulebook itself is an artistic masterpiece, with everything down to the font and backgrounds taken into consideration on a per-page basis.
-I don’t think I’ve ever read a rulebook that has felt quite so much like somebody smashed up a metal bands’ lyrics and album covers into an RPG.
+I don’t think I’ve ever read a rulebook that has felt quite so much like somebody smashed up a metal band’s lyrics and album covers into an RPG.

-As you might imagine from that description, Mörk Borg’s setting is a very dark and gothic one; A world already heavily corrupted by evil where bad things no longer need to hide in the shadows, and where there are truly no safe places.
-The world itself is simply ticking down toward the end times, with any hope or history of prosperity long lost and forgotten.
-It’s grim, and even comes with a warning on the back that it’s ‘really not suitable for those under 16 years of age.’
+As you might imagine from that description, Mörk Borg‘s setting is a very dark and gothic one; A world already heavily corrupted by evil where bad things no longer need to hide in the shadows, and where there are truly no safe places.
+The world itself is simply ticking down toward the end time, with any hope or history of prosperity long lost and forgotten.
+It’s grim, and even comes with a warning on the back that it’s ‘really not suitable for those under 16 years of age’.

-I remember a friend saying that in Call of Cthulhu they rolled to find a book in a library, on a natural one they blacked out and woke up outside the library with everything inside burnt to a crisp.
+I remember a friend saying that in Call of Cthulhu, they once rolled to find a book in a library, on a natural one they blacked out and woke up outside the library with everything inside burnt to a crisp.
 In Mörk Borg there is a list of arcane catastrophes which are suggested as potential results of a bad scroll read action, they include suggestions such as “Your skeleton is possessed by some unearthly force and will do anything to kill you and escape.
 Drowning or piercing is preferred so the bones are not damaged.
 Test Strength DR10 in stressful situations or take d4 damage.
 When you die, you become a zombie.”
 Of course, these are perhaps better used as plot points, or things that happen to NPCs, but an inexperienced first-time GM could find it very easy to put their entire party to death by simply playing hard and fast with the rules.

 Is Mörk Borg good?

 This continues through almost every element of the suggested item, class and event tables.
 There is even a system in place to simulate the tick-down to the end of the world, with a page of 2d6 psalms of catastrophes, vague enough to be adapted to a campaign, but malignant enough to completely flip the world on its head.
 Plague stuff; Lakes turning to tar, every child born during or since last Winter dead, a rampaging horde from the West, a Tsunami on all sides of the continent.
-If you can handle a setting filled with a little hopelessness then Mörk Borg can dial that all the way up and has no shortage of designer-supplied chaos.
+If you can handle a setting filled with a little hopelessness then Mörk Borg can dial that up all the way and has no shortage of designer-supplied chaos.